Darlaston: Buses

-Buses which serve Darlaston Town Centre stop at Darlaston Town Bus Interchange.
+Buses which serve Darlaston town centre stop at Darlaston Town Bus Interchange.
 Services run to Lodge Farm, Bentley, Willenhall, The Lunt, Bilston, Wolverhampton, Moxley, Walsall, Pleck, Wednesbury, and West Bromwich.

 Services 34, 37, 39 and 79 are operated by National Express West Midlands.
-Services 65 and 310 are operated by Diamond Bus West Midlands.
+Services 65 and 310 are operated by Diamond West Midlands.

 Local operator Thandi previously had a large presence in Darlaston up until 2023 when the business closed their commercial bus services.

 Canals

-The 7 Mile Walsall Canal runs through the town forming part of the Birmingham Canal Navigations.
+The 7 mile Walsall Canal runs through the town forming part of the Birmingham Canal Navigations.